hannahbos/disinhibitory_pathways/Readme.md

-# create simulation, analysis and figures for the manuscript 'Untangling stability and gain modulation in cortical circuits with multiple interneuron classes'
+# scripts for simulation, analysis, and figures for the manuscript 'Untangling stability and gain modulation in cortical circuits with multiple interneuron classes'

 Dependencies:
  * NEST **2.16.0**